asai2019/glioma-differentiation-sde/README.md

-5 |  Compute channel capacity for AN, CLE, CLE- model for raw and fold-transformed datasets 6 |  Compute channel capacity for CLE model when asymmetric sampling (balanced, greedy) 6a | Balanced sampling: sample equally from each of d subintervals in time domain with maximum variance 6b | Greedy sampling: sample d time points with maximum variance from entire time domain 7 |  Compute channel capacity for CLE model when clustering response dynamics, and consider only terminally differentiated cells
+5 |  Compute channel capacity for AN, CLE, CLE- model for raw and fold-transformed datasets 6 |  Compute channel capacity for CLE model when asymmetric sampling (balanced, greedy) 6a | Balanced sampling: sample equally from each of d subintervals in time domain with maximum variance 6b | Greedy sampling: sample **d** time points with maximum variance from entire time domain 7 |  Compute channel capacity for CLE model when clustering response dynamics, and consider only terminally differentiated cells
-7a | Terminally differentiated: cell's GFAP value >= 0.8 (differentiation threshold) at end of simulation 7b | Clustering response dynamics: apply k-means clustering, with k=3, to entire GFAP profiles for all cells, corresponding to each signal, and compute channel capacity separately for each of the 3 clusters
+7a | Terminally differentiated: cell's GFAP value >= 0.8 (differentiation threshold) at end of simulation 7b | Clustering response dynamics: apply k-means clustering, with **k**=3, to entire GFAP profiles for all cells, corresponding to each signal, and compute channel capacity separately for each of the 3 clusters
-8 | Compute channel capacity for CLE model when applying principal components analysis to identify d uncorrelated components
-      identified from (z-standardized) time series data (d = 1,...,10).
-This experiment identifies the theoretical limits per se of achieving            optimal information transfer by removing as much correlation as possible, reducing the effects of extrinsic noise in       propagating dependent noise throughout dynamics.
+8 | Compute channel capacity for CLE model when applying principal components analysis to identify **d** uncorrelated components identified from (z-standardized) time series data (d = 1,...,10).
+This experiment identifies the theoretical limits *per se* of achieving optimal information transfer by removing as much correlation as possible, reducing the effects of extrinsic noise in       propagating dependent noise throughout dynamics.